Carolus Wrede: Recession

 After World War I Åbo Jernmanufaktur fell into financial trouble; subsequently, the main creditor Union Bank of Finland took control on the company.
 Wrede appointed his son-in-law, young engineer Wilhelm Wahlforss to manage the factory.
 Also Lehtoniemi works faced problems.
 Wrede sold most of the shares to Saint Petersburg businessman Harald Lundsten and Emissions Ab, after which he owned one third of the company.
 In 1921 Wrede appointed Wahlforss to manage the company.
 His period was successful; he managed to raise the company from one million marks' loss experienced in 1920–1921 up to 150 000 marks' profit received in the following financial year.
 Wahlforss led the company until 1925.

 Wrede became Board Chairman of Turku shipbuilder Ab Crichton in 1916 and in 1922 he became company manager.
 In the same year he became also manager of Sampo.
 He retired from both positions in 1924 after which he moved to Helsinki.
 He died in 1927.

 Family and private life

 Wrede married Siri Maria Söderhjelm in 1886.
 The couple had six sons and one daughter in 1887–1898; five of sons survived to adult age.
 The daughter, 1894-born Siri Johanna, married Wilhelm Wahlforss, the developer of Wärtsilä company.
-Also 1889-born son Gustaf Woldemar became a significant business leader.
+Also 1889-born son Gustaf Wrede became a significant business leader.

 While Wrede was a moderniser as a business leader, he is characterised as an arch-conservative patriarch in his private life.